GuglielmoColoretti/EventShapes_HiggsTOgg_QCD_NLO/README.md

 $ unzip EventShapes_HiggsTOgg_QCD_NLO-main.zip

 #### Run the Makefile to compile the code.
 You can change the files to be compiled.
 For the H->gg NLO QCD corrections these are sigHG.f and aversub0.f (along with the ones needed to generate the phase space and perform the integration).
-The compiler can be changed as well but we recommend the latest version of gfortran with the option given in the Makefile.
+The compiler can be changed as well but we recommend the latest version of gfortran with the option given in the Makefile (gfortran  -ffixed-form  -ffixed-line-length-none -fno-automatic -O).
 In the folder where the zip repository has been extracted, open a terminal and execute:

 $ make